LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Real world study and possible mitigation strategy

-In this section, we further present a real-world case study to discuss how NMT systems' efficiency degradation will impact real-world devices' battery power.
-After that, we show how developers could apply \tool to improve NMT systems' efficiency robustness and mitigate computational resource waste.
+In this section, we further present a real-world case study to discuss how LLMs' efficiency degradation will impact real-world devices' battery power and the computational latency of commercial models.
+After that, we show how developers could apply \tool to improve LLMs' efficiency robustness and mitigate computational resource waste.
 Finally, we discuss potential threats that might threaten the applicability of \tool and how we alleviate them.